-Measure Collection Method Frequency Beneficiaries Other Total number of direct beneficiaries: CoEd will collect numbers of enrolled students from project schools and maintain ongoing records of training participants from November 2018 to October 2019.
-In all, the project will provide Culture of Reading Program training and materials to 240 primary school teachers (benefiting approximately 6,600 primary students), provide textbooks to 1,458 secondary school students and corresponding training to 32 teachers (as well as about 128 other interested teachers in the community); provide computer education to 700 secondary school students and corresponding training to 2 teachers; and provide youth development activities to 95 students (for a total of at least 9,255 direct beneficiaries).
+Measure Collection Method Frequency Beneficiaries Other Total number of direct beneficiaries: CoEd will collect numbers of enrolled students from project schools and maintain ongoing records of training participants from November 2019 to October 2020.
+In all, the project will provide Culture of Reading Program training and materials to 248 primary school teachers (benefiting approximately 6,200 primary students), provide textbooks to 896 secondary school students and corresponding training to 32 teachers (as well as 128 additional teachers at schools renewing their GLP textbooks with money saved through their sustainability funds); provide computer education to 120 secondary school students and corresponding training to one teacher; and provide Rise Youth Development Program activities to 1,092 students (for a total of at least 8,717 direct beneficiaries).
 Direct observation Every six months 2500+ Number of benefiting school-age children Public records Every year 2500+ Number of institutions participating in program Grant records and reports Every year 50-99 Other Children participating in the Culture of Reading Program (CORP) will become competent and enthusiastic readers, as measured by results on the Evaluacion de Lectura en Grados Iniciales (ELGI) test, administered by researchers from Del Valle University.
-1st- and 2nd-grade CORP students are expected to score significantly higher than students in the same schools scored before receiving the Testing Every year 100-499 program.
-Other Teachers receiving training through the Culture of Reading Program (CORP) will adhere to agreed-upon standards for teaching reading.
+1st- and 2nd-grade CORP students are expected to score significantly higher than students in the same schools scored before receiving the program.
+Testing Every year 100-499 Other Teachers receiving training through the Culture of Reading Program (CORP) will adhere to agreed-upon standards for teaching reading.
 This will be measured by CoEd staff, who will track training rosters and complete observations to ensure that the methodology is employed in the classroom.
 75% of primary-school teachers who are eligible to receive certification will become certified in the CORP methodology.
-Direct observation Every two months 50-99 Other Teachers receiving textbooks, as well as other interested teachers in the community, will participate in the corresponding training.
+Direct observation Every two months 50-99

+Other Teachers receiving textbooks, as well as teachers at schools renewing their GLP textbooks, will participate in the corresponding training.
 CoEd staff will track training rosters to ensure that at least 80% of teachers are attending the training sessions.
-Direct observation Every six months 100-499 Other Computer center students achieve a basic level of computer competency in Windows, Office, and Email/Internet, based on the abilities that a student should have at each grade level according to the curriculum.
-We expect 80% of students to achieve competency, as measured by passing the unit tests administered by the computer center teacher and reported to CoEd staff for analysis.
-Direct observation Every year 100-499 Other The computer center teachers will achieve competency with the technology by the end of their first year in the program.
+Direct observation Every six months 100-499 Other Computer center students achieve a basic level of computer competency in Windows, Office, and Email/Internet, based on the abilities that a student should have at each grade level according to the year of the curriculum that they are currently in.
+We expect 80% of students to achieve competency, as measured by passing the unit tests on the four units (incorporating a total of 34 lessons, covered throughout the school year), administered by the computer center teacher and reported to CoEd staff for analysis.
+Direct observation Every year 50-99 Other The computer center teacher will achieve competency with the technology by the end of his or her first year in the program.
 CoEd staff administer the Microsoft Digital Literacy test during the hiring process or initial training.
-The computer teachers must pass the Digital Literacy test by the end of their first year of teaching in the computer centers.
-Testing Every year 1-19 Other The dropout rate for students in the youth development program will be less than 6% during the 2019 school year.
-Grant records and reports Every year 50-99
+The computer teacher must pass the Digital Literacy test by the end of the first year of teaching in the computer center.
+Testing Every year 1-19 Other The dropout rate for students in the Rise Youth Development Program will be less than 6% during the 2020 school year.
+Grant records and reports Every year 1000-2499 Number of new female school-age students Grant records and reports Every year 100-499

-Do you know who will collect information for monitoring and evaluation? \mathbf{v}{ac}
+Do you know who will collect information for monitoring and evaluation?